facebookresearch/vissl/dev/packaging/vissl_conda/README.md

 2. From the root of the repository run
 `bash dev/packaging/vissl_conda/build_all_conda.sh` to build the packages.

-3. You can upload the packages to anaconda cloud by running `bash upload.sh` from this directory.
+3. You can upload the packages to anaconda cloud by pasting your conda API token over the word `redacted` in `upload.sh` and then running `bash upload.sh` from this directory.